top of page

 Hostile leafcutters are widespread and important pollinators of wildflowers.
 In our area, they are most commonly found on flowers of the Asteraceae family such as New England asters, rudbeckia, sneezeweed and sunflowers.
 The bee shown here was found feeding in August on black-eyed Susans and on a variety of wild yellow daisy called verbesina or crownsbeard.

-Identification Information: The faces of male hostile leafcutters are covered with white hairs.
-Males have three-toothed jaws and females four-toothed jaws.
-As illustrated in the photo strip at right, female hostile leafcutters have distinctive faces that distinguish them from the two Sayapis leafcutter species shown directly above (frugal and pugnacious): On the female hostile leafcutter bee, the clypeus (the face part above the jaws) comes to a low point in the middle.
+As illustrated in the photo strip here, female hostile leafcutters have distinctive faces that distinguish them from the two Sayapis leafcutter species shown directly above (frugal and pugnacious).
+On the female hostile leafcutter, the clypeus (the face part above the mandibles) comes to a low point in the middle of the bottom edge.
 The point is flanked on each side by a slight curve.

 Subgenus Xanthosarus

-Megachile Addenda Leafcutter Bee
+Cranberry Leafcutter Bee

 Megachile addenda